 "A wonderfully assured and utterly riveting biography...A monumental achievement." - Jessie Childs, author of God's Traitors

 "[A]n utterly absorbing month-by-month, often day-by-day account of Machiavelli's life and career, contextualised through a near-epic history of Florence's involvement in the Italian Wars" - John Guy, Literary Review

-"Alexander Lee's Machiavelli: His Life and Times sets a wholly new standard for English-language biographies of the Florentine thinker" - Tony Barber, Financial Times
+"Alexander Lee's exhaustive, immensely readable life of Machiavelli sets a wholly new standard for English-language biographies of the Florentine thinker" - Tony Barber, Financial Times

 "A superb work of scholarship, securely grounded in the turbulent Italy of Machiavelli's day, and unflinchingly truthful." - Ferdinand Mount, Prospect